ZeroXSHDW/HSTS_Compliance_Apache-Tomcat_IIS/README.md

 ## Installation Instructions

+> **Note:** The installation scripts in the `install/` directory are **supporting tools** provided to help set up test environments.
+The **primary purpose** of this project is HSTS security configuration.
+If you already have Tomcat or IIS installed, you can proceed directly to the [Quick Start](#quick-start) section to configure HSTS.

-### Automated Tomcat Installation
+### Automated Installation (Supporting Tools)

-For automated installation of Apache Tomcat on Windows or Unix/Linux systems, use the installation scripts provided in the `install/` directory.
+For automated installation of Apache Tomcat or IIS on Windows or Unix/Linux systems, use the installation scripts provided in the `install/` directory.
 These scripts handle download, extraction, Java setup, secure user configuration, and service management.

+**Supported Installations:**
+- **Windows:** Tomcat (7.0, 8.5, 9.0, 10.0, 10.1) and IIS
+- **Unix/Linux:** Tomcat (7.0, 8.5, 9.0, 10.0, 10.1)

 **Windows:**
 ```powershell